EOG Resources beats profit estimate as crude prices rebound

 Analysts had expected a profit of $1.48 per share, according to Refinitiv IBES.

-On Wednesday, rivals Marathon Oil and APA Corp (APA.O) also beat first-quarter profit estimates. read more
+On Wednesday, rivals Marathon Oil and APA Corp also beat first-quarter profit estimates.

 Our Standards: The Thomson Reuters Trust Principles.